In Praise of Lesser Evils

 At the time, Russia’s leaders could, with some justification, blame outside forces for the economic downturn.
 Russia has no control over oil prices, which are set in a global market.
 And sanctions were the result of confrontation with the West.
 If you approved of the annexation of Crimea—as most Russians did—then you could not blame Putin for sanctions.
 Western financial restrictions were the cost of reasserting Russia’s stature on the world stage.

-Now five years have passed since the imposition of the first round of sanctions and the collapse of the price
+Five years have passed since the imposition of the first round of sanctions and the collapse of the price of oil, and for most Russians, things have scarcely improved.